Remote Education Provision at the UCL Academy:

 How long can I expect work set by the Academy to take my child each day?

-The Online Academy is following the normal student timetable throughout the week.
+The Online Academy will follow the normal student timetable throughout the week.
 Some lessons may finish up to 10 minutes earlier to give students a rest from screens, however the overall provision of lessons and curriculum will very much reflect a ‘normal’ day at school.
 Students can expect live online lessons with their teachers, as well as time for independent work.

 Accessing remote education